deekshaprabhu7/deekshaprabhu/_news/announcement_3.md

 related_posts: false
 ---

-Joined GE Healthcare as a Software Engineer, specializing in developing firmware for medical diagnostic equipment.
+Joined GE Healthcare as a Software Engineer, specializing in developing firmware for medical diagnostic equipment